smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_mobile.md

 <img src="./images/first_processing_mobile_10.jpg">
 <img src="./images/first_processing_mobile_11.jpg">

-Tap the menu and tap “Capture”.
+Open the menu and select “Capture”.
 <img src="./images/first_processing_mobile_12.jpg">

 Dialog to enter the thickness of the material is displayed.
 Enter a numerical value and click OK.
 The material is displayed in the graphic area.
 <img src="./images/first_processing_mobile_13.jpg">
 <img src="./images/first_processing_mobile_14.jpg">

-Or when the camera marker the laser head is not located at the origin is hidden in the material, it does not display correctly (if the camera marker is not reflected in the screen is normal).
+An error will be displayed if the laser head is not located at the origin or if any camera marker is hidden behind the material.
+For details, see “<a target="_blank" href="https://support.smartdiys.cc/hc/en-us/articles/360039256373">An error occurs when using the camera (capture)</a>”.
 <img src="./images/first_processing_mobile_15.jpg">

 Adjust the size of the design and place it on the material.
 You can adjust the postion of the design when you tap on the circle shape and drag it to a position, and also you can change the size and the angle by dragging the arrow mark.
 Plus, you can zoom in/out the display area by pinching in/out the graphic area.